-Although there is no one "right" approach, the research on paid family leave points to key elements of existing policies that seem to produce the greatest health impacts for employees and those for whom they are caring:
+Although there is no one "right" approach, the research on paid family leave points to two key elements of existing policies that seem to produce the greatest health impacts for employees and those for whom they are caring:

 - 1. Paid leave of more than 12 weeks maximizes benefits to children. - 2.
-Paid leave reimbursement levels that allow for all families, including those with low incomes, to take advantage of the policy. - 3.
 Paid leave and job projections increase leave usage.
 When leave is paid and job-protected, employees are more likely to take leave, and the benefits for children are greater.